 Want to setup a company?
-This will tell you about tax laws in Canada, reading this will help you becoming knowlegeable on the specific tax laws and rates for a Corporation which is the most common legal entity in Canada.
+This will tell you about tax laws in British Columbia, Canada for a Private Corporation which is the most common legal entity in Canada.

-The valued added tax rate in Canada is 5.00%, that ranks Canada as 40th overall in terms of value added tax rate worldwide.
-In terms of other taxation, an employer will contribute 7.58% to the equivalent of a social security fund and an employee will contribute 6.83%.
+In British Columbia there is a sales tax of 7%.
+The federal goods and service tax is 5.00%.
+Resulting in an effective sales tax rate of 12%.
+That ranks British Columbia as 64th overall in terms of sales/value added tax rate worldwide.
+In terms of other taxation, an employer will contribute up to CAD 3,881.36 per month to the equivalent of a social security fund and an employee will contribute up yo CAD 3,499.
 The overall complexity of the tax system is low.
 This is measured by average time to comply with a country's labor tax requirements is as it is 36hours.
 Contributing to this is the number of yearly labor tax payments, which is 3 in CA.

 There is no known tax on wealth in Canada.
-There are no known inheritance taxes in CA. We are aware of frequently implemented research and development breaks on taxation here.
+There are no known inheritance taxes in CA. There are real property, transfer and gif taxes.
+We are aware of frequently implemented research and development breaks on taxation here.

 The above is not tax or legal advice for your individual personal tax obligations.
-We are able to to point you to an accountantin Canada who can get you an answer.
+We are able to to point you to an accountant in British Columbia who can advise you.
 Ready to get started?
 Click incorporate now if you are in a hurry, or press the free consultation button above.

 It takes approximately - hours to file and prepare documents for a Canada Common Law.